machinezone/IXWebSocket/README.md

 Interested ?
 Go read the [docs](https://bsergean.github.io/IXWebSocket/site/) !
 If things don't work as expected, please create an issue in github, or even better a pull request if you know how to fix your problem.

 IXWebSocket is actively being developed, check out the [changelog](CHANGELOG.md) to know what's cooking.
 If you are looking for a real time messaging service (the chat-like 'server' your websocket code will talk to) with many features such as history, backed by Redis, look at [cobra](https://github.com/machinezone/cobra).

+IXWebSocket is not yet autobahn compliant, but we are working on changing this.
+See the current compliance [test results](https://bsergean.github.io/IXWebSocket/autobahn/index.html).